tempodb/tempodb-ruby/README.md

 * stop - end time for the query (Time)
 * interval - the rollup interval (string)
 * function - the rollup folding function (string)
+* tz - the time zone of the output datapoints
 * ids - an array of ids to include (Array of strings)
 * keys - an array of keys to include (Array of strings)
 * tags - an array of tags to filter on.
 These tags are and'd together (Array of strings)